Estimation of the Number Needed to Treat, the Number Needed to be Exposed, and the Exposure Impact Number with Instrumental Variables: Modeling the exposure benefit

 To estimate the conditional benefit, we need to specify the second stage model - a statistical association model for the observed outcomes.
 Let~$\eta$ be another link function, then the association model is defined as $\eta\left(E[I | Z, L, A ]\right)$.
 Hence, the counterfactual quantity $E[I_a | L, Z, A = 1 - a ]$ can be expressed as

-If $\eta$ is a link function of a generalized linear model, then the association model can be expressed as a linear model indexed with parameters~$\beta$.
+If $\eta$ is a link function of a generalized linear model, then the association model can be expressed as a linear function indexed with parameters~$\beta$.
 Therefore, the counterfactual part of the structural model can be expressed as a function of the observed data and the unknown parameters~$\psi$ and~$\beta$.
-A notable distinction between the association and the structural model is that the association model might be dependent on the instrument~$Z$.
-If~$L$ is insufficient for confounding control; then the observed outcome~$I$ will be associated with the instrument~$Z$.
+If $L$ is insufficient for confounding control, conditioning on the exposure $A$ opens a non-causal path between the observed and the potential outcomes and the instrument~$Z$ (please refer to Figure~\ref{dag:twin_net} for illustration).
+This leads to a notable distinction between the association and the structural model.
+The structural mean model, which models the causal effect of the exposure on the exposed (unexposed) individuals, is a contrast between the mean of two potential outcomes.
+Therefore, although unmeasured confounders $U$, given the exposure $A=a$, induce a non-causal dependency between the potential outcome $I_a$ and the instrument $Z$, this dependency cancels out in the contrast.
+However, in the association model, we model directly the mean dependency of the observed outcome $I$ on the exposure, the measured confounders and the instrument.
+Therefore, the association model's dependence on the instrument $Z$ must be explicitly modelled.
 Generally, the two link functions might be different.
 For example, if~$\eta$ is the probit link function, and~$\xi$ is the logit link function, we have a probit-logit joint model.
 However, in many scenarios, one may assume that $\xi = \eta$.
 Two-stage GSMMs with the same link function~$\xi$ for the structural and the association model are referred to as double~$\xi$ models, where~$\xi$ is replaced with the relevant link function.